 Let's look at the muscles of the buttocks and then some massage techniques for these muscles.

-Underneath and slightly to the outside of the gluteus maximus is the gluteus medius muscle.
+The muscle under and a little to the outside of the gluteus maximus is the gluteus medius.
 The gluteus medius rotates the thigh inward (medial rotation) and moves it away from the centerline of the body (abduction).
-This muscle is very important in walking and helps stabilize your pelvis.
+This muscle is very important in walking and helps to stabilize your pelvis.

 Underneath the gluteus medius is the small gluteus minimus, which assists gluteus medius.

-On the outer edge of the buttock is the tensor fasciae latae, a small muscle that helps abduct and medially rotate the thigh.
-The tendon of the tensor fasciae latae goes all the way from the hip to the knee and is called the IT band.
+At the outer edge of the buttock, on the side of the hip, lies the tensor fasciae latae, a small muscle that helps abduct and medially rotate the thigh.
+This muscle's tendon (the IT band) runs from the hip to the knee.

 Underneath the larger gluteal muscles are six muscles referred to as the deep lateral rotators.
 The bottom image on the right shows the gluteus maximus cut away so that you can see the smaller underlying muscles.
 All of these muscles attach from various points on the pelvic bone to the head (greater trochanter) of the thigh bone (femur).
 They are responsible for outward rotation of the thigh.